-While potato dumplings are the national dish of Lithuania, it wouldn’t be wrong to name this dish the national food of Lithuania.
-It is simply because of the massive popularity and love that every Lithuanian holds towards this delightful traditional Lithuanian dish.
+While potato dumplings are the national dish of Lithuania, it wouldn’t be wrong to name Bulviniai Blynai the national food of Lithuania.
+It is simply because of the massive popularity and love that every Lithuanian holds for this delightful traditional Lithuanian dish.

 Potatoes make up a major part of many recipes in this country, and potato pancakes are one of the most famous ones.
 Lithuanian potato pancakes are crunchy, chewy, and filled with an exciting taste, not too hard to make, and easily sustainable at home.

 The main ingredients for making this dish include onions, eggs, potatoes, and salt.
-While the main ingredients are quite easy to find, locals always make sure they are served with sour cream or mushroom or cheese sauce, making the dish even more delicious.
+While the main ingredients are quite easy to find, locals always make sure they are served with sour cream, mushroom, or cheese sauce, making the dish even more delicious.

 If anything, you cannot leave a chance to try one of the extremely delicious Lithuanian foods, potato dumplings stuffed with cottage cheese and minced meat fries.
 It is an extraordinary dish that becomes self-filling without any side dishes.
 It is the Lithuanian national dish and is served on almost every occasion as the main dish.

-It is made of minced meat filling, it can be both pork or beef, and sometimes, Lithuanian cheeses and other vegetable choices are also concocted.
+The dish is made of minced meat filling.
+It can be both pork or beef and sometimes, Lithuanian cheeses and other vegetable choices are also concocted.
 Lithuanian dumplings are grated potato masses filled with cooked meat, giving it a unique snacky taste that tastes superb with sour cream or curd cheese as dips.
 This traditional Lithuanian food is also known as cepelinai locally!

 Next up, we have the comforting beetroot soup, one of the most popular dishes in the traditional Lithuanian food list, made carefully with a traditional recipe known only to the locals.
 Beetroot soup is a warm and relaxing dish made of carrots, beetroot, onions, and meat, blended well with salt and pepper.
 Some locals also prefer adding potato pieces to make the dish more savory and filling.

-However, another Lithuanian version of this dish is the cold beetroot soup.
+However, another Lithuanian version of this dish is the cold beetroot soup or Šaltibarščiai.
 This beetroot soup is served cold and is the main dish in summer, especially with kefir (fermented milk drink), hard-boiled egg, boiled potatoes, grated beetroot, and sometimes, cucumber.
-Thus, the cold beet soup is one of the best refreshing Lithuanian food that one can have during summer!
+Thus, cold beet soup is one of the best refreshing Lithuanian foods that one can have during summer!

 While talking about the traditional cuisine of a European country, the dark bread will never leave the central attraction.
 Dark rye bread, also known as Juoda Duona in Lithuania, is a popular breakfast dish that locals cannot miss before leaving for work.
 They mainly eat this delicious and healthy dark bread with cheese curd, ham, fresh berries, and vegetables, or even mashed potatoes and slabs of pork fastback, making it a unique sandwich.